BCDA-APS/gestalt/README.md

 ```

 Which can then be used to construct Displays and Widgets either through the 'layout' parameter
-in the constructors, or through the 'setLayout' function.
+in the constructors, or through the 'setProperties' function.

 ```python
     styles = Stylesheet.parse("layout.yml")